scipion-em/docs/_sources/docs/facilities/customize-report-grafana.rst.txt

-Important The dashboard assume that the images are accesible at /usr/share/grafana/public/img/scipionbox.
+Important The dashboard assume that the images are accessible at /usr/share/grafana/public/img/scipionbox.
 Please link the directory  remote_path to /usr/share/grafana/public/img/scipionbox. remote_path is defined in next section.

 Scipion how to connect it to Influxdb
 _____________________________________

-The only missing piecce of this puzzle is how to make Scipion to send data to influxdb so Grafana may display it.
+The only missing piece of this puzzle is how to make Scipion to send data to influxdb so Grafana may display it.
 The protocol that perform this task is **summary monitor** (select the option *use grafana/influx*).
-This protocol search for login information in a file called **secrets.cfg** which should be in the directory defined by the variable **EMFACILITIES_HOME** (a template file called **secrest_template.cfg** is available in the plugin home directory).
+This protocol search for login information in a file called **secrets.cfg** which should be in the directory defined by the variable **EMFACILITIES_HOME** (a template file called **secret_template.cfg** is available in the plugin home directory).
 The file structure is

  .. code-block:: sql